ideabosque/ai_agent_deployment/README.md

 ## Troubleshooting

-- **Docker Permission Issues**: If you encounter permission issues with Docker, ensure your user has been added to the `docker` group.
 - **AWS Credentials**: Double-check the AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) if you face authentication errors during deployment.
-- **Python Version Conflicts**: Make sure Python 3.11 is installed and is the default version used within the Docker container.

 ## Conclusion